-We have identified seven common office types and have found that many FOX members describe themselves as a combination of two or more of the ones defined here.
+We have identified seven common family office types.
+Notably, many FOX members describe their offices as a combination of two or more of the ones defined here.

-The founder's office supports the activities of entrepreneurs who are running or have sold the operating company(s).
-It is organized around the goals of the founding family and typically addresses questions regarding ownership structure and other financial issues outside of the operating business.
+The founder's office supports the activities of entrepreneurs who are running, or have sold, their operating business(es).
+The office is organized around the goals of the founding family and typically addresses questions regarding ownership structure and other financial issues outside of the operating business.

 The business owner office supports the shareholders of a core operating business.
 The primary role is to maintain business control through effective wealth transfer, providing strategies for stock repurchase or leverage as needed to generate liquidity for owners.
 The office also supports owners’ financial needs for income, diversification of assets, and risk management.